sourabh-k/Lexical-Analyzer/README.md

 # Compiler
-Building compiler for C language using Java
+Lexical Analyser for C language (including most of the comman constructs of language) using Java.
-Initially starting by adding basic language construct of C and then move ahead after that.